 Accommodations and Meals

-Throughout the duration of the program, students will be housed with a host family, in shared rooms with access to bathroom facilities.
+Students will be housed with a host family in Oaxaca, in single or shared rooms with access to bathroom facilities.
 If you have a roommate, he or she will be another student on the Rutgers program.
 Bed linens and a pillow are provided.
 Your particular placement is made at the discretion of in-country staff; however, if you have special needs, such as dietary restrictions, please let your program manager know in advance.

 For more information about the Program Cost and additional Non-Billable Expenses please download and review the Community Health in Mexico Expenses Worksheet:

 For more information about Finances, including information about Financial Aid and Tuition Remission please visit the Finances section of our website.